davekonopka/UpDownUpDown/README.txt

 * Release includes major contributions by Martin Scharm <martin@binfalse.de>
 * Added admin page
 * Added option to allow guest-votes
-* Second style
+* Added option to select from multiple styles, added simple styling
 * Choose between up/down counts or a total count
-* Deleted some XHTML errors
+* Fixed some XHTML errors

 = 1.0.1 =
 * Replaced JavaScript JSON.parse reference with jQuery.parseJSON to accommodate browsers without native JSON support.
 In IE7 votes were registering on the server but not updating in the browser without a refresh.
 Now it's fixed in IE7.